Research & Publications

 High-throughput B cell receptor (BCR) repertoire sequencing

 Next-generation sequencing (NGS) technologies have revolutionized our ability to carry out large-scale adaptive immune receptor repertoire sequencing (AIRR-seq) experiments.
 AIRR-seq is increasingly being applied to gain insights into immune responses in healthy individuals and those with a range of diseases, including autoimmunity, infection, allergy, cancer and aging.
-As NGS technologies improve, these experiments are producing ever larger datasets, with tens- to hundreds-of-millions of BCR sequences, requiring the development of new computational methods to manage and analyze these “Big Data”.
+As NGS technologies improve, these experiments are producing ever larger datasets, with tens- to hundreds-of-thousands of single cells (or tens- to hundreds-of-millions of BCR sequences when run in bulk), requiring the development of new computational methods to manage and analyze these “Big Data”.
 For an overview, please check out our review.

 Individual variations in immune status and function produce significant heterogeneity in infection and vaccination responses.
 For example, West Nile virus infection is usually asymptomatic, but can cause severe neurological disease and death, particularly in older patients.
 Our research leverages recent advances in immune profiling methods to characterize diverse states of human immune system (in health and disease, and following infection and vaccination).
 We have developed several computational methods for large-scale genetic network modeling, including: